-Plan Your Trip: Killington | Vermont Vacation
+Plan your itinerary: Killington | Vermont Vacation

-Star foliage: Rich red-brown oaks, yellow birches and poplars, and red and orange black gum, sumac, red and sugar maples, and golden yellow hickories
+Star foliage: Rich red-brown oaks, yellow birches and poplars, red and orange black gum, sumac, red and sugar maples, and golden yellow hickories

 Peak overall color: Mid-October

-Plan Your Trip: Visit Shenandoah | Virginia is for Lovers
+Plan your itinerary: Visit Shenandoah | Virginia is for Lovers

 4. Watch the leaves turn by boat on Geneva Lake, Wisconsin